 This duty sits alongside our duties and those of local authorities under Part 4 of the Education Act 1996.
 In some cases the support a disabled pupil may receive under the special educational needs framework may mean that they do not suffer a substantial disadvantage (see below) and so there is no need for additional reasonable adjustments to be made for them.
-In other cases disabled pupils may require reasonable adjustments in addition to the special educational needs but still require reasonable adjustments to be made for them.
-Special educational needs but still require reasonable adjustments to be made for them.
+In other cases disabled pupils may require reasonable adjustments in addition to the special educational provision they are receiving.
+There are also disabled pupils who do not have special educational needs but still require reasonable adjustments to be made for them.
 The level of support a pupil is receiving under Part 4 of the Education Act 1996 is one of the factors to be taken into account when we consider what it would be reasonable for we to have to do.